Prose Tristan: Versions

 According to the traditional but long-debated theory, the Prose Tristan originally existed in a "short version," also known as the First Version or Version I (abbreviated V.I or V1), which was later expanded and reworked sometime after 1240 to create the more popular "long version," also referred to as the Second Version or Version II (V.II or V2).
 Other so-called "main" and "unique" versions also exist, including Version III (a composite of V1 and V2 with additional material from Lancelot) and Version IV (V2 with Alixandre d'Orphelin).
 The four principal versions together survive in over 80 manuscripts, along with several unique single-manuscript variants.

 According to its prologue, the first part of the Prose Tristan (that is, everything preceding the Grail material) is titled L'Estoire monseignor Tristan and attributed to an English knight named Luce de Gast, who purportedly translated it from Latin.
 However, the claim of a Latin original has been widely doubted by scholars.
 In the V2 manuscripts containing the epilogue, the work is called Li Livres dou Bret (or li Bret), and its author identifies himself as Hélie de Boron, claiming to be the nephew of Robert de Boron, the reputed author of the Arthurian Grail cycle.
 (Note: In some manuscripts, he is described instead as a "relative of Robert" ((Curtis 1994)).)
 Hélie claims to have continued the narrative where Luce left off, drawing additional material from Robert and Walter Map.
 In certain prologues, both Hélie and Luce are credited jointly.
 Hélie alone is also cited as the author of the related romances Meliadus and Guiron.
+It is possible that the actual authors of these works, as well as the Post-Vulgate Cycle, all of them probably written around the same time, knew each other and exchanged their ideas.

 The dating of the work remains uncertain.
 Traditional scholarship generally considers the shorter version to be the original, or at least close to it, and dates it between 1215 and 1235.
 Danni Bogdanow estimated the composition of the First Version between 1225 and 1230, while Carol J. Clover placed it between 1225 and 1235.
-Following Eugène Vinaver, both Bogdanow and Clover date the Second Version to the latter half of the 13th century.
-In contrast, Emmanuèle Baumgartner proposed a dissenting theory suggesting that the shorter version is a later redaction influenced by the Post-Vulgate Cycle, dating it to between 1235 and 1240, with the rest following after 1240.
+Following Eugène Vinaver, both Bogdanow and Clover date the Second Version, considered to be influenced by the Post-Vulgate, to the latter half of the 13th century.
+Emmanuèle Baumgartner proposed dating the first part later, to between 1235 and 1240, with the rest following after 1240.